jamesyoung-15/metcs602/hw/hw2/README.md

 Lottery number simulator using Typescript, with a CLI and web app game.
 Frontend w/ HTML, CSS, TS, backend w/ Express and Node.

 Testing with Jest.
-Stores historic results in data directory.
+Stores historic results in data directory, ie. `hw2/data`.
 Each game generates it's own JSON file with timestamp as file name.

 ## Usage